MichaelCurrin/vue-quickstart/README.md

 This repo includes a GitHub Actions workflow to build and deploy to the `gh-pages` branch on GitHub, so it can be served using GitHub Pages.
 This is handled in the [main.yml](/.github/workflows/main.yml) workflow file.

 Note that in order to serve on a subpath on GH Pages, the project name is set in [vue.config.js](/vue.config.js).
+See this covered [here](https://cli.vuejs.org/config/#target-browsers) in the Vue docs.

 ## Create a fresh quickstart